tskit-dev/tutorials/_sources/viz.md

 involving, the "`>`" symbol, or
 [child combinator](https://www.w3.org/TR/selectors-3/#child-combinators) (we have, in fact, used it in several previous examples).
-The following plot shows the difference when all decendant symbols are targetted, versus just the immediate child symbol:
+The following plot shows the difference when all decendant symbols are targeted, versus just the immediate child symbol:

 ```{code-cell} ipython3
 node_style1 = ".n13 .sym {fill: yellow}"  # All symbols under node 13